 Oregon Action: A complaint was filed in the Oregon State Circuit Court for Clackamas County, on April 29, 2019, by two current owners of Proudest Monkey Holdings, LLC (the former sole member of EFF) (the "Plaintiffs"), alleging contract, employment, and statutory claims, alleging \$612,500 in damages (as amended), against the Company, its wholly-owned subsidiaries 320204 US Holdings Corp, EFF, Swell Companies Limited, and Phantom Brands LLC, in addition to three directors, two officers, and one former employee (the "Oregon Action").
-The Company and the other defendants wholly denied the allegations and claims made in the lawsuit and is defending the lawsuit.
-On June 21, 2019, the Company filed Oregon Rule of

-Civil Procedure ("ORCP") 21 motions to dismiss all of the Plaintiffs' claims against it, its wholly-owned subsidiaries, and other defendants; on May 6, 2020, the court granted the Company's ORCP 21 motion in its entirety to dismiss all of Plaintiffs' claims.
+The Company and the other defendants wholly denied the allegations and claims made in the lawsuit and are defending the lawsuit.
+On June 21, 2019, the Company filed Oregon Rule of Civil Procedure ("ORCP") 21 motions to dismiss all of the Plaintiffs' claims against it, its wholly owned subsidiaries, and other defendants.
+On December 30, 2019, plaintiffs filed an amended complaint dismissing the Company (and some of its directors and subsidiaries) from the case and reducing the amount in controversy in the Oregon Action.
+On May 6, 2020, the court granted the Company's ORCP 21 motions in its entirety to dismiss all of Plaintiffs' claims against the remaining defendants.
 The judgment of dismissal was entered by the Clackamas County court on or about October 14, 2020.
-On November 12, 2020, Plaintiffs filed a notice of appeal of the judgement of dismissal.

 On October 22, 2020, the Company submitted a petition to recover the costs and attorney fees incurred by the Company as the prevailing party in the Oregon Action.
-On January 20, 2021, the Court ruled in the Company's favor, awarding the Company and its subsidiaries \$68,195.00 in attorney's fees, \$1,252 in costs, and a statutory prevailing party fee of \$640, through a supplemental judgment.
-On March 3, 2021, Plaintiffs filed an amended notice of appeal from the supplemental judgment awarding attorney fees.
+On January 20, 2021, the Court ruled in the Company's favor, awarding the Company and its subsidiaries \$68,195.00 in attorney's fees, \$1,252 in costs, and a statutory prevailing party fee of \$640, through a supplemental judgment, entered on February 2, 2021.
+The judgment in favor of the Company remains unpaid and continues to collect interest at the statutory rate of 9% per annum.